-Michael S. Businelle, PhD, is a Peggy and Charles Stephenson Endowed Chair in Cancer, Co-Director of the TSET Health Promotion Research Center (previously Oklahoma Tobacco Research Center), and Professor (tenured) in the Department of Family and Preventive Medicine at OU Medicine.
+Michael S. Businelle, PhD, is a Peggy and Charles Stephenson Endowed Chair in Cancer, Co-Director of the TSET Health Promotion Research Center, and Professor (tenured) in the Department of Family and Preventive Medicine at OUHSC.
 He is also the founding director of the NCI-designated Stephenson Cancer Center mHealth Shared Resource.

-Over the past five years, Businelle's team has developed the Insight mHealth platform, which enables researchers to rapidly create mobile applications that can utilize EMA and sensor data to identify environmental, cognitive, affective, physiological, and behavioral antecedents of health risk behaviors (e.g., smoking, heavy alcohol use, poor diet / inactivity / obesity, etc.) and deliver context-specific JITAIs in real-time.
-To date, Insight has supported over 60 studies (>30 with NIH funding).
+Over the past nine years, Businelle's team has developed the Insight mHealth platform, which enables researchers to rapidly create mobile applications that can use EMA and sensor data to identify environmental, cognitive, affective, physiological, and behavioral antecedents of health risk behaviors (e.g., smoking, heavy alcohol use, poor diet / inactivity / obesity, etc.) and deliver context-specific just-in-time adaptive interventions (JITAI) in real-time.
+To date, Insight has supported over 109 studies (60 with NIH funding) in five languages.

-Businelle is PI/MPI on six ongoing NIH-funded studies including mHealth applications that focus on smoking cessation, alcohol cessation, case management, anxiety/depression, and COVID-19 in cancer patients.
+Businelle is currently PI/MPI on 6 ongoing NIH-funded studies including mHealth applications that focus on smoking cessation (R01MD019957; U54MD015946 Study 1, U54MD015946 Supplement, R34CA286803), alcohol cessation/reduction (R01AA030276), and anxiety/depression (R01MH126586).
 His primary goal is to improve understanding of the causes of health disparities and to create and disseminate effective smartphone based just-in-time adaptive interventions (JITAIs) that reduce health disparities.

 Academic Section(s):